nongthaihoang/custom_font_installer/README.md

   ```
 - For Monospace (optional), rename to ``Mono.ttf``
 - For Emoji (optional), rename to ``Emoji.ttf``
-- For the rest, rename to font name you want to replace in ```/system/fonts```.
+- For the rest, rename to font name you want to replace in ```/system/fonts```
-- Finally, flash the CFI zip and reboot.
+- Finally, flash the CFI zip and reboot

 ## Thanks
 [MMT-Extended](https://github.com/Zackptg5/MMT-Extended)